Back to OTHER WATER-RELATED LINKS

-The 370 people of Gbewobu Village in the Kenema District of Sierra Leone are building their own gravity water supply with funds provided by New Zealand.
-Gbewobu is one of 15 gravity water supply schemes being supported by the British charity WaterAid, to provide desperately needed water supplies to 16,500 people.
-WaterAid has been working in the area since the late 1980's having completed 21 gravity schemes for a population if 45,000 people prior to the new program.
+Gbewobu is one of 15 gravity water systems receiving support from the British charity WaterAid, with funding from New Zealanders, to provide desperately needed water supplies to 16,500 people.
+WaterAid has been working in the area since the late 1980s, having completed 21 gravity systems for a population of 45,000 people prior to the new program.

-Sierra Leone in West Africa is a one of the world's poorest countries with an equivalent GNP per capita of US$210 (NZ US$12,350), with an under 5 child mortality rate of 249 /1000 (NZ 10/1000) where only 37% of the population have access to safe water.
+Sierra Leone in West Africa is a one of the world's poorest countries.
+It has an annual Gross National Product of only $200 USD per capita, and an under-5 child mortality rate of 249 per 1,000 children.
+Meanwhile, only 37% of the population has access to safe water.

-The village of Gbewobu a Water Committee was established to oversee the construction and long tern management of the scheme.
-The Community is responsible for;
+In Gbewobu, a water committee was established to oversee the construction and long-term management of the new gravity water system.
+The community was/is responsible for:

-The sanitation program involves the provision of ventilated improved pit latrines (VIP).
-As part of the community commitment WaterAid requires a minimum of 30% of households to have duo latrine pits before construction of the dam is commenced.
-By 27 January all latrines had been completed.
+The sanitation program involves the provision of ventilated improved pit latrines.
+As part of the community commitment, WaterAid requires a minimum of 30% of households to have duo latrine pits before construction of the dam begins.

-Health education is of prime importance to the success of projects.
-The MEP/WaterAid traveling education and motivation campaign team visit all communities several times during the construction period.
-Two five day workshops have been conducted consisting of a series of entertainments and activities designed to encourage full community participation in construction and to improve water management and personal hygiene practices.
-Presentation techniques include stories, drama, songs, puppet plays, visual aid boards and drawing on the local culture , a roving WaterAid "spirit devil"!
+Health education is of prime importance to the success of water projects.
+The MEP/WaterAid's traveling education and motivation campaign team visit all communities several times during the construction period.
+Two five-day workshops are conducted.
+They consist of a series of activities to encourage full community participation in construction and to improve water management and personal hygiene practices.
+Presentation techniques include stories, drama, songs, puppet plays, visual aid boards, and drawing on the local culture.